Updated on December 9, 2022

 Buprenorphine

 Buprenorphine is a partial opioid agonist.
 It produces effects similar to other opioids.
-However, the effects are much weaker.
+However, they are much weaker.

 Naltrexone

-Naltrexone works differently than methadone and buprenorphine because it is an opioid antagonist.
-This means it blocks the effects of drugs.
+Naltrexone works differently than Methadone and Buprenorphine because it’s an opioid antagonist.
+This means it blocks the consequences of drugs.

-If someone relapses while taking it, they will not experience the euphoria that they did in the past.
+If someone relapses while taking it, they won’t experience the euphoria they did in the past.
 Naltrexone can also treat AUD.

 Naloxone (Narcan)